dnstrach/Journal/README.md

 ## Journal

 ### Model
-The Journal entity is made from the Core Data Model editor with entryText, journalDateString, journalEntryDate, monthSection, and monthYearString as String and Date types.
+The Journal entity class is made from the Core Data Model editor with entryText, journalDateString, journalEntryDate, monthSection, and monthYearString as String and Date data types.

 ### Model Controller
 The JournalManager is a singleton class containing CRUD methods when a user creates, reads, updates, and deletes a journal entry.
 The class initializes a journal fetch request of type NSFetchRequest to access sorting features inside table view.
 Its extention contains Date type conversion methods to strings to be read for table view sections and searches.
 Sections are determined by month and year date components.
 Dates can be searched by short date style and month year date format.